 It is possible that persons associated with management may refer a prospective merger or acquisition candidate to the Company.
-In the event the Company consummates a transaction with any entity referred by associates of management, it is possible that such an associate will be compensated for their referral in the form of a finder's fee.
-It is anticipated that this fee will be either in the form of restricted common stock issued by the Company as part of the terms of the proposed transaction, or will be in the form of cash, such payment will be tendered by the acquisition or merger candidate, because the Company has insufficient cash available.
+In the event the Company consummates a transaction with any entity referred by associates of Company consummates a transaction with any entity referred by associates or management, it is possible that such an associate will be compensated for their referral in the form of a finder's fee.
+It is anticipated that this fee will be either in the form of restricted common stock issued by the Company as part of the terms of the proposed transaction, or will be in the form of cash consideration.
+However, if such compensation is in the form of cash, such payment will be tendered by the acquisition or merger candidate, because the Company has insufficient cash available.
 The amount of such finder's fee cannot be determined as of the date of filing this report, but is expected to be comparable to consideration normally paid in like transactions.
 No member of management nor any principal shareholder, of the Company will receive any finders fee, either directly or indirectly, as a result of their respective efforts to implement the Company's business plan outlined herein.